turingschool/backend-curriculum-site/module4/projects/quantified-self.md

 - Persist data to a backend
 - Merge changes that have happened while you were offline (extension)
 - Write unit and integration tests

-## Intro

-Pearson's Law:
-> "That which is measured improves.
-That which is measured and reported improves exponentially." - Karl Pearson

-Technology has enabled us to measure more, and shorten the period between measurement and reporting.
-Sensors are cheaper and smaller, computers are everywhere, and we can access data from anywhere.
-People who have recognized this, and applied it to themselves are part of a movement call "Quantified Self."

-We are going to be building a simple calorie tracker.
-Something to measure your calories in and your calories out.

 ### Requirements overview